Maycie Herrington

-Maycie Herrington (November 7, 1918 – May 24, 2016) was an African-American history conservator, social worker, and community volunteer known for her work to preserve the history of the Tuskegee Airmen.
+Maycie Herrington (November 7, 1918 – May 24, 2016) was an American history conservator, social worker, and community volunteer known for her work to preserve the history of the Tuskegee Airmen.
 She was involved with the Tuskegee Airmen from World War II, when she worked for the Red Cross while her husband Aaron trained to become a fighter pilot.
-Herrington died on May 24, 2016 at the age of 97.
+Herrington died on May 24, 2016, at the age of 97.

 Biography

 Early life

-Maycie Herrington (née Copeland) was born to Thomas and Dicie Copeland on November 7, 1918 in Raleigh, North Carolina.
+Maycie Herrington (née Copeland) was born to Thomas and Dicie Copeland on November 7, 1918, in Raleigh, North Carolina.
 Herrington went to the grade school associated with St. Augustine College and then enrolled into the Lucille Hunter School.
 She received her high school education at Washington High School, graduating 1936.

 College years

 Herrington returned to the St. Augustine's University campus to attend college.
 During her time as an undergraduate, she met Aaron Herrington, a fellow student.
 She graduated in 1940 with a Bachelor of Science degree.